ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 ## Introduction

 This document dives into the calculation of the total synergy of a row.
-It follows along the code in [synergyCalculator.ts](/src/synergyCalculator.ts), so it's handy to have that open while reading.
+It follows the code in [synergyCalculator.ts](/src/synergyCalculator.ts) step-by-step, so it's handy to have that open while reading.
 However, it's not very difficult to understand the steps without having programming knowledge.

-It's recommended to read the [Generator documentation](/doc/GENERATOR.md) before this one, so that you have a general idea what the generator does.
+It's recommended to read the [Generator documentation](/doc/GENERATOR.md) before this one, so that you have a general idea of what the generator does.
 The synergy calculation is one specific part of the generator that this doc zooms further into.
 Additionally, it's a good idea to read through the [Balancing documentation](/doc/BALANCING.md), since it explains a lot of concepts that are also used in the synergy calculator.
 Whenever that is the case, this doc will refer back to the Balancing documentation.

 ## The row